tekcapzule/skillvo-erp/prompt-generator.md

 ## Prompt for Generating Microservice Documentation

-Use the following instructions to generate detailed documentation for given microservice in the SkillVo platform.
-You'll need to produce three separate files for this microservice under apis/<service-name>/docs folder following our DDD architecture principles:
+Use the following instructions to create three separate files for this microservice under apis/<service-name>/docs folder.

-1. **api-contract.md** - API specifications and contracts
+1. **api-contract.md** - API contracts
-2. **domain-model.md** - Domain model design and structure
+2. **domain-model.md** - Domain model design
-3. **service-design.md** - Service layer design and implementation
+3. **service-design.md** - Service design

 ---

 ## General Instructions

-- Use the provided service documentation as the source truth.
-DO NOT deviate from the design mentioned in the document.
+- Use the provided service documentation as the source of truth.
+DO NOT deviate from the design mentioned in the document and follow the deasing AS it is.
-- Strictly adhere to Domain-Driven Design principles
-- Each file should be comprehensive but focused on its specific concern
 - Use markdown formatting with proper headers, tables, and code blocks
 - Include metadata at the top (owner, last updated date)
 - Document should be readable by both technical and business stakeholders